 We also use a dummy variable (oBC) to capture the effects of ongoing banking crises.
-This variable is constructed in the spirit of Laeven and Valencia (2013) who defined a banking crisis as systemic if there are 1) significant signs of financial distress in the banking system, as captured by significant bank runs, losses in the banking system, and/or bank liquidations; and 2) significant banking policy intervention measures in response to significant losses in the banking system.
-The first year that both criteria are met is considered as the beginning of a systemic crisis.
-The end of a crisis is defined as the year before both real GDP growth and real credit growth are positive for at least two consecutive years.
+This variable is constructed based on the following rules which are similar to that in Laeven and Valencia (2013).
+We defined a banking crisis as systemic if there are 1) significant signs of financial distress, captured by significant bank runs, losses in the banking system, and/or bank liquidations; and 2) significant banking policy intervention measures due to significant losses incurred in the banking system.
+The beginning of a systemic crisis is set to the year when both criteria are met, while the end is defined as the year before both real GDP growth and real credit growth are positive for at least two consecutive years.
 For EU countries, we used banking crisis periods identified by the ECB (Lo Duca et al., 2017).
-For non-EU countries, we have identified crisis episodes when a country's banking system exhibits significant losses resulting in a share of non-performing loans above 20%.
+For non-EU countries, we have identified crisis episodes when the banking system of a country exhibits significant losses pushing the share of non-performing loans above 20%.

-&lt;sup>9See for instance Huizinga (1993) for a discussion along these lines.
+8See Huizinga (1993) along these lines.

-&lt;sup>10Laeven and Valencia (2013) data only cover up to 2011 starting as of 1970.
+9Our definition Laeven and Valencia (2013) data only cover up to 2011 starting as of 1970.

 In addition to the aforementioned variables, three more control variables are used in the model.
-These variables measure bank concentration ( $Bank\Concentration$ ), foreign bank concentration ( $Foreign\Banks$ ), and international indebtedness as a percentage of GDP (Debt/GDP).
+These variables measure bank concentration ($Bank_Concentration$), foreign bank concentration ($Foreign_Banks$), and international indebtedness as a percentage of GDP (Debt/GDP).
 The former two variables control for the country-specific banking environment, and the last variable captures the role of foreign debt.
-We also include time fixed effects in all models to allow for specific events that our control variables fail to capture.
-The last two terms of the model depict country-specific fixed effects, $\nu_j$ , and the idiosyncratic error associated with country j at time t, $\epsilon{jt}$ .
+We also include time fixed effects in all models to allow for macro events that our control variables fail to capture.
+The last two terms of the model depict country-specific fixed effects, ν_j , and the idiosyncratic error associated with country j at time t, $\epsilon{j,t}$.